789ni812/imgdescriptor/spec.md

   - Write tests for story history management
   - **Commit:** `feat(story): add story history and context management`

+### 21.3: Add Loading Indicator for LLM Operations

+**Goal:**
+Display a clear loading indicator (spinner or message) whenever the user is waiting for a response from the LLM (image description or story generation), so users know the app is working and not frozen.

+**Requirements:**
+- Show a loading spinner or animated message in the UI:
+  - When image description is being generated.
+  - When story generation is in progress.
+- The indicator should be visible in the relevant panel/section (not just global).
+- The indicator disappears as soon as the response is received or an error occurs.
+- The rest of the UI should remain interactive (except for the specific operation in progress).
+- Optionally, display a message like "Generating story, this may take a few minutes..." for long operations.

+**Acceptance Criteria:**
+- Users see a clear loading indicator while waiting for LLM responses.
+- The indicator is removed immediately when the result or error is shown.
+- No UI flicker or blocking of unrelated actions.

+**Todo List:**
+1. Write a failing Jest test for the loading indicator behavior in both image and story panels.
+2. Implement a loading spinner or message in the UI.
+3. Ensure the indicator is shown/hidden based on loading state from hooks.
+4. Test with both fast and slow LLM responses.
+5. Refactor and commit.

 ### Developer Mock Mode for Fast UI/UX Review (2025-06-24)
 **Objective:** Allow developers to instantly review UI changes by toggling between real and mocked responses for image upload, image description, and story generation.